 Numerical reasoning questions are presented with data in the form of a graph or table, and require the candidate to extract the necessary information, and then perform basic mathematical functions to find the answer.

-Verbal reasoning assesses a candidate by presenting them with a paragraph of information and then asking a question related to that.
+Verbal reasoning assessments evaluate a candidate by presenting them with a paragraph of information and then asking a question related to that.
 In most cases, the text is relevant to the role they have applied for, but this isn't mandatory.
-There is no need for previous knowledge in order to answer the question because the answer is in the text.
+There is no need for previous knowledge to answer the question because the answer is in the text.

 To be successful in this, a candidate needs to quickly and accurately read the information, understand it, and then apply that knowledge to the question.